SitaoLuan/LLM4Graph/README.md

 # Large Language Model for Graph Representation Learning (LLM4Graph)

 ## Motivation
-Large Language Model (LLM) has revolutionaized lots of areas and is now making its way into conventional graph representation learning.
-Some empirical evidence already shows that, with the powerful LLM, graph neural network doesn't seem to be irreplaceable and this trend is inevitable.
-So we try to embrace it and keep track of its development.
-In this repo, we collect papers focusing on LLM for graph learning tasks at node, edge and graph levels.
-If you found that we missed a related or interesting paper, feel free to contact us by email (sitao.luan@mail.mcgill.ca, luansito@mila.quebec, jiaqi.zhu@mail.mcgill.ca).
+Large Language Model (LLM) has revolutionized lots of areas and is now making its way into conventional graph representation learning.
+Some empirical evidence already shows that, with the powerful LLM, graph neural network doesn't seem to be irreplaceable and this trend is inevitable and unstoppable.
+So we will try to embrace it and keep track of its development.
+In this repository, we collect papers focusing on **LLM for graph learning tasks at node, edge and graph levels**.
+If you found that we missed any related or interesting work, feel free to let us know by email (sitao.luan@mail.mcgill.ca, luansito@mila.quebec, jiaqi.zhu@mail.mcgill.ca).

 ## Paper List